PhilG112/servant-tut/README.md

 - QueryFlag "something" gets turned into an argument of type Bool.
 - QueryParams "something" a gets turned into an argument of type [a].
 - ReqBody contentTypes a gets turned into an argument of type a.

+---

+- ***data***: zero or more constructors, each can contain zero or more values.

+- ***newtype***: similar to above but exactly one constructor and one value in that constructor, and has the exact same runtime representation as the value that it stores.

+- ***type***: type synonym, compiler more or less forgets about it once it is expanded.